SophieAu/personal-site-old/src/pages/blog-posts/2020-08-23-grid-tricks.md

 draft: false
 ---

-## Have once column in content width, let the other(s) take the remaining space
+## Have one column in content width, let the other(s) take the remaining space

 ```css
 .grid {